 I recently had the opportunity to interview Kit Perkins, the CEO of Ergodriven.
 We have been loving his TOPO anti-fatigue mat for standing desks here at Stand Steady, and I was curious what was in the plans for the upcoming year.
-And I wanted to know more about the healthy lifestyle of Kit!
+And I wanted to know more about Kit's healthy lifestyle!
 Ever since the team saw their informative and entertaining video from last year, featuring Kit and Ryan Feeley running barefoot through nature and climbing trees, we have been huge fans of the TOPO mat and the founders.

 Here's a photo of Ellen using Kit's TOPO Mat today: